sander-wood/autoharmonizer/README.md

 The music generation start-up company Jukedeck put some efforts into cleaning the database and released at https://github.com/jukedeck/nottingham-dataset in MIDI format.

-But we still found some mistakes of this version about 5% of tunes (e.g. mismatches, or no harmonies at all).
+But we still found some mistakes in this version about 5% of tunes (e.g. mismatches, or no harmonies at all).

 Therefore, we manually corrected the MIDI version cleaned by Jukedeck, and all the tunes now are titled while present in the form of the lead sheet.